aubie87/angularNorthwind/README.md

 * Authentication - "No Authentication" (will add later).
 * Microsoft Azure - not selected (hosted locally for reference purposes only).

+ 2. Instal the Northwind Database
+# I loosely followed the instructions here with some modifications noted: https://msdn.microsoft.com/en-us/library/8b6y4c7s(v=vs.120).aspx
+# Load the 'Northwind.sql' file from the project.
+# Connect to
+# Open SQL Server Object Explorer and select "(LocalDb)\MSSQLLocalDB (SQL Server 12.x.yyyy - machine\user" where 'machine' is the local computer name and 'user' is the local user name.
+# Create a new SQL Query (right click server or hit icon).